The AI Search Manual

 Content Optimization Specialists

 These specialists focus on semantic markup, entity optimization, and content structure for AI consumption.
 They understand how to structure content so AI systems can easily parse and understand it.
-That also requires working directly with content teams to implement semantic improvements.
+This also requires working directly with content teams to implement semantic improvements.

 Structured Data Experts

-These experts implement and maintain schema markup and other structured data formats that help AI systems understand context.
+These experts implement and maintain Schema markup and other structured data formats that help AI systems understand context.
 They ensure your content speaks the language that AI systems prefer when deciding what to cite.

 Crawlability & Indexing Specialists